Getting overwhelmed immediately after vacation defeats its purpose.

 Step 4: Ease back to work.

 Getting overwhelmed immediately after vacation defeats its purpose.
 If you have control of your schedule, plan a lighter load.
 If you don’t, try persuading your boss or office manager to go easy on you.
 Bribery with gifts like coffee, t-shirts, or tasteful souvenirs work well.
-I’m just realizing I neglected to do this – oops.
-If you have no control over scheduling, consider returning 2-3 days before your first shift.
+I’m just realizing I neglected to do this — oops.
+If you have no control over scheduling, consider returning two to three days before your first shift.

 Step 5: Find a time to share your vacation highlights with co-workers.

 Most people enjoy hearing interesting stories, learning about new places or customs and seeing a slideshow.
-This can help you re-connect with colleagues and process the ending of your vacation in a healthy way.
-When the slideshow ends, you know its work time.
+This can help you reconnect with colleagues and process the ending of your vacation in a healthy way.
+When the slideshow ends, you know it’s work time.